gabuuzz/go-wcore/README.md

 # go-wcore
-A base to create websites in Golang and MongoDB
+Simple base to create websites using Golang and MongoDB